Joycechocho/APES_Project_2/readme.md

 ## Features Implemented ##
-1. Heartbeat (using Queue and TaskNotify)
+*  Heartbeat (using Queue and TaskNotify)

-  a.
-From Pedometer Task to Communication Task
+    * From Pedometer Task to Communication Task

-  b.
-From Humidity Task to Communication Task
+    * From Humidity Task to Communication Task